Chemicals

 The systems which make the adjustments are known as Supervisory Control and Data Acquisition (SCADA) systems, and they continuously gather data in real-time from sensors, and then tell vats, valves, pumps and compressors, and other equipment exactly what it needs to do.

-Chemicals companies utilize specialized IT solutions that support the business initiatives being adopted by chemical manufacturers:
+Chemical companies utilize specialized IT solutions that support the business initiatives being adopted by chemical manufacturers:

 • Business Intelligence (BI)